 Will there be sanitizing stations at CCF?

 Yes!
-Sanitizer stations will be located throughout our building to ensure people have access to what they need in order to stay safe.
+Sanitizer stations will be located throughout our parking lot and building to ensure people have access to what they need in order to stay safe.

 Will there be a specific entrance for people to use?

 Yes.
 For your safety and security, we will be adjusting our parking lot entrances so that Pittsburgh Avenue is an exit only.
-When you are arriving at CCF, we ask that you use the 5th street driveway to enter our parking lot, and then enter through the Lobby at the south of the building.
+When you are arriving at CCF, we ask that you use the 5th street driveway to enter our parking lot and, if entering our building, use the Lobby entrance at the south of the building.